idf_component.yml

 .

-If you are uploading to the staging registry, you can set the URL to https://components-staging.espressif.com
+If you are uploading to the staging registry, set the URL to https://components-staging.espressif.com

 to indicate that dependencies should be resolved from the staging registry instead of the main registry.

-When uploading your component to the main registry, this URL should remain set to the default value: https://components.espressif.com
+When uploading your component into the main registry, this URL should remain at the default value: https://components.espressif.com

 .
-This ensures that all dependencies are resolved from the main registry.
+This ensures that all dependencies from the main registry are resolved correctly.

 ESP-IDF Dependency